The first day of February 2017 was a good one for Rex Tillerson.

 Transparency advocates point to Ghana as a success story.
 Payments data influenced lawmakers there in 2016 to change royalty rates and capital gains tax rules for oil and gas production, which helped boost government revenues, according to Rob Pitman, senior governance officer with Natural Resource Governance Institute.

-In Europe, where the original Cardin-Lugar proposal inspired countries to adopt similar disclosure rules, evidence was also starting to emerge that undermined the industry’s contention that undermined the industry’s claim the cost of implementing Section 1504 was burdensome.
+In Europe, where the original Cardin-Lugar proposal inspired countries to adopt similar disclosure rules, evidence was also starting to emerge that undermined the industry’s claim that the cost of implementing Section 1504 was burdensome.
 French oil giant Total would later report that its annual compliance costs in relation to a transparency directive and an accounting directive were about $200,000, a 2020 analysis by Publish What You Pay showed.

 The [Foreign Corrupt Practices Act] forbids bribery by U.S. firms overseas to win business but doesn’t require disclosure of payments to foreign governments by U.S. companies.